-Once you have an understanding that you share a certain volume of the same users, it’s interesting to look at your competitors’ top products/services and uncover which marketing channels are working out as the best traffic-drivers.
+Once you have an understanding that you share a certain percentage of similar users, it’s interesting to look at your competitors’ top products/services and uncover which marketing channels are driving the most traffic.

 Using Traffic Analytics, we can cover both areas.

-And when you know which product is getting the biggest traction among potentially your target audience, you can, then, simply expand the report and unwrap which external sources are bringing in all the traffic to a given page.
+And when you know which product is getting the biggest traction among your target audience, you can simply expand the report and unwrap which external sources are bringing in all the traffic to a given page.

-In Prada’s shoulder bag case, we can see that search is the only entrance source for that page.
+In Prada’s shoulder bag case, we can see that search brings over 50% of traffic to that page.
 This means that when thinking of an audience generation strategy for this category, the brand is placing its biggest bet on SEO.
 Paid traffic amounts for over a quarter of the remaining traffic, which suggest a strong paid advertising strategy driving traffic to this page.

-So, if you’re willing to get a share of Prada’s shoulder-bag-interested audience, you might want to amplify your SEO strategy to be able to compete with this fashion giant.
+So, if you’re willing to get a share of Prada’s shoulder-bag-interested audience, you might want to amplify your SEO strategy and consider ad placements to be able to compete with this fashion giant.